Skip to content

 When using before_script as a global keyword, the commands will be executed before each job.

-Supported values: Array of strings.
+Allowed values: Array of strings.

 Example: